 The University of Wisconsin Law School faculty has established Curricular Concentrations in several areas of studies.
 These are not technically "Certificate Programs" but qualifying students are nevertheless given a document reflecting the curricular achievement.
 To meet the requirements, see each of the individual Concentration web-pages below.

 There are many opportunities for interdisciplinary study at the University of Wisconsin.
 The UW Law School offers dual degree opportunities in conjunction with master's and doctoral programs on campus.
-In addition, the Law School offers four interdisciplinary certificate programs that provide an opportunity for concentrated study, but do not involve an additional degree:
+In addition, the Law School offers two interdisciplinary certificate programs that provide an opportunity for concentrated study, but do not involve an additional degree:

 - Certificate in Consumer Health Advocacy

 Certificate in Consumer Health Advocacy: Prof. Sarah Davis